Partial identification for discrete data with nonignorable missing outcomes: Simulation studies

 \subsection{Simulation 2: missing data assumptions do not hold}

 Here we repeat the simulation as above except we generate data with either the instrumental variable assumption, positive data bias assumption, or both not holding.
 When using a Heckman DGP we violate the instrumental variable assumption by including an extra parameter $\beta_2 = 1.5$ into the model such that the outcome equation for $Y$ becomes $P(Y_i=1|X_i, Z_i) = \Phi(\beta_0 + \beta_1 X_i + \beta_2 Z_i - \beta_2X_iZ_i)$.
 To violate the positive data bias assumption we set $\rho = 0.5$.
 With the saturated DGP, we generate $p_{x,z}$ using the prior in (1) to guarantee the $OR=1$ assumption does not hold, and repeat generations until $q_{x,z,\boldsymbol{\cdot}}\omega_{x,z}/q_{x,z,0,\boldsymbol{\cdot}} < q_{x,z,1,1}/(q_{x,z,1,1} + q_{x,z,1,0})$ for all $X,Z$ to ensure the positive data bias assumption does not hold.
 We again use two levels of missingness for $Y$, 0.2 and 0.4, resulting in 12 total simulation settings, each repeated 200 times.
 We consider posteriors as having failed to compute when acceptance rates result in Bayes factors larger than 10 in favour of the saturated model with no assumptions.
-For example, when using prior (2) assuming $Z$ is an instrumental variable the prior acceptance rate is 0.16.
+For example, the prior acceptance rate of the Sat-OR-1 model is 0.16.
 We require 1000 samples from our posterior, so if after $1000/0.016 = 62500$ samples from our rejection sampler we have not accepted at least 1000 we consider that posterior computation to have failed.

-In Table 3 we present a subset of the results from simulation 2, see Appendix A.3 for the full results.
-Coverage and interval width results are taken only for the posteriors that were successfully computed for a given model.
+In Table 3 we present a subset of the results from simulation 2, see Appendix A.4 for the full results.
+Coverage and interval width results are taken only for the posteriors that are successfully computed for a given model.
 The coverage results given for models where few posteriors are computed are likely overly optimistic.
 When posteriors are not computed the data give stronger evidence against our assumptions, meaning the data suggest odds ratios are likely further from 1, or the missing data bias is more likely negative, rather than positive.
 In these cases it is likely coverage would have been lower had posteriors been computed.